revalew/zaowr-py-package/docs/USE_CASES.md

 <li> Example usage

 After importing the package we can use the function to save the calibration parameters to a JSON file OR use it to save the dictionary to a JSON file.

+If the directory in the `calibrationParamsPath` does not exist, it will be created.

 <br/>
 <br/>